 - You had unprotected sex with someone who is or could be HIV-positive.

-- You have used injected drugs or steroids or shared needles or other equipment during drug use
+- You have injected drugs using shared needles or other equipment.

 - You have had any sexually transmitted disease, including herpes, hepatitis, or TB.

 - You have had sex for drugs or money.